 Why are market orders blocked for trade to trade and debt category instruments?

 Market orders are blocked for trade-to-trade and debt-category instruments due to their illiquid nature.
-A lack of liquidity means that the bid and ask spread in the scrip is very high and can have an immediate adverse effect on your P&L. The bid/ask price could be at a price far from the last traded price or theoretical price of the contracts.
+A lack of liquidity means that the bid and ask spread in the instrument is very high and can have an immediate adverse effect on the client's P&L. The bid/ask price could be at a price far from the last traded price or theoretical price of the contracts.
 However, a limit order can be used as a market order to execute this transaction safely.
 To learn how to use a limit order like a market order, see How to use limit orders as market orders?

-- Market orders for all non-EQ category instruments are blocked.
+Did you know?
+Market orders for all non-EQ category instruments are blocked.
 To learn more about different categories, see What do the different groups on NSE and BSE mean?